-We have now launched the next phase to further develop the educational portion of the project:
+We have now launched the next phase to further develop this project that we are calling

 A genealogy research project in partnership with Headstones and History.
 We will offer a special learning opportunity in the summer for Middle Schoolers, using primary source documents to blend “artistic excavations” into African American cemeteries and creative expressions inspired by learning about individuals buried there.
 The collaborative model will introduce research tools and inquiry-based learning about some of the complicated history of 19th century DC and the contributions of African American leaders.
 The pilot program will focus on the Mt.
 Zion/FUBS Cemeteries, to enrich, inspire, and motivate young people to invest in their own genealogy and that of the greater community.
 The students will also create short artistic responses through story, music, or graphic arts to let their subjects come back to life.

 Lisa Fager, Executive Director of the cemeteries has just been featured in the New York Times as a woman who has tirelessly worked to save these long forgotten cemeteries.
 Read about the cemeteries and the NYT Article HERE.

 Stay tuned for more developments as we initiate these projects into 2024 and beyond.